leileiouyang/graphql-with-react/README.md

-# graphql practice with react & apollo
+# graphql practice with react